malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * Physical computational machines have bulky data processing circuits, and bulky memory storage, and they need a small working area to hold the current set of data being worked on.

 ## Logical View
-The full set of data processing that occurs within our brain is immensely complicated, occurring at many levels with complicated interactions.
-For example, some behaviours are the result of entirely unconscious brain activity.
-No one paper could hope to explain all of that, and must focus on a narrow subset of brain functions.
-This paper is no different.
-The theory presented here focuses on the mechanisms behind high-order thought, and how they are associated with conscious experience.

 The theory claims that the high-level thought system of the human brain is a state machine with a tightly integrated control mechanism, whereas the low-level older part of the brain is something much more akin to our current deep-learning artificial neural network models - basically just pattern matching/prediction engines.
 High-level thought is achieved through a combination of a relatively simple state machine architecture, with the pattern matching and prediction power of those low-level neural networks.

 The proposed high-level state machine of the brain is illustrated in the following diagram.
 Externally sourced senses (our nominal five senses), plus internal senses (eg: mental tracking of limb position), are received as inputs (likely in a pre-processed form), then used in conjunction with the current state (held in Working Memory) to produce a new state.